TheBluWiz/Password-Generator/ReadME.md

 The finished website can be found [here](https://thebluwiz.github.io/Password-Generator/).

 ## Going Forward
 If I revisit this, I may add exclusions for specific characters as not ALL special characters work with each site.
-Would also love to know if there are any other comment requirements I've forgotten that could be included here.
+Would also love to know if there are any other commmon requirements I've forgotten that could be included here.